NSA quietly awards $10 billion cloud contract to Amazon, drawing protest from Microsoft

 A Microsoft spokeswoman confirmed the company has protested the NSA’s decision.
 “We are exercising our legal rights and will do so carefully and responsibly,” the spokeswoman said.
 An Amazon spokesman referred questions to the National Security Agency.

-Amazon founder Jeff Bezos also owns The Washington Post.
+Amazon founder Jeff Bezos owns The Washington Post.

 The NSA’s decision to award such a large contract to a single company is sure to stir up controversy in a national security ecosystem where large deals with big tech companies have occasionally been fraught with allegations of bias and undue influence.